kgrid/kgrid-site/docs/tutorial/openapi/overview.md

 ```

 ### Paths
 The paths section defines individual endpoints (paths) in your API.
-Currently KO Service activation support the _POST_ HTTP method.
+Currently KO Service activation support the _POST_ HTTP method and GET using the resource adapter.
 ```yaml
 ...
 paths: